ViriCruz/Restaurant/README.md

 # Restaurant project

 > This is part of the webpack and modules section in The Odin Project’s JavaScript Curriculum.
-Find it at https://www.theodinproject.com/courses/javascript/lessons/restaurant-page and requirement from Microverse Program.
+Find it at https://www.theodinproject.com/courses/javascript/lessons/restaurant-page for more details.

 ## Live Demo down below